Improved Tree Sparsifiers in Near-Linear Time: The Merge Phase

 \begin{definition}[Fair Cut, \cite{LNPSsoda23}] Let $G=(V, E)$ be an undirected graph with edge capacities $c\in \RR^E_{>0}$.
 Let $s, t$ be two vertices in $V$.
 For any parameter $\alpha \ge 1$, we say that a cut $(S, T)$ is a \emph{$\alpha$-fair $(s, t)$-cut} if there exists a feasible $(s, t)$-flow $f$ such that $f(u, v)\ge \frac{1}{\alpha}\cdot c(u, v)$ for every $(u, v)\in E(S, T)$, where $u\in S$ and $v\in T$.
 In particular, $f$ is an $\alpha$-approximate max flow. \end{definition}

 Standard approximate max-flow algorithms have the unpleasant property that the flow provided can go backwards from $T$ to $S$ across the approximate min-cut $(S,T)$.
-Fair-cuts give a much stronger guarantee: a Fair-cut relaxes the notion of a minimum cut by requiring that \emph{every} edge that crosses the cut is roughly saturated.
+Fair-cuts give a much stronger guarantee: a fair-cut requires that \emph{every} edge that crosses the cut is roughly saturated.
 Thus, the flow can only cross the cut from $S$ to $T$ and the capacity of every cut edge is almost fully utilized.
-For all of our use cases, fair-cuts give the same guarantees as min-cut, up to a constant factor.
+Intuitively, for our use cases, fair-cuts can be thought of as analogues to minimum cuts which can be computed in near linear time (they give the same guarantees as minimum cuts, up to constant factors).

 The following theorem, due to~\cite{li2025simple}, is the state of the art result for the computation of fair-cuts.

 \begin{theorem}[Fair Cut, \texorpdfstring{\cite[Theorem 1]{li2025simple}}{[LL25, Theorem 1]}] Given a graph $G=(V, E)$, two vertices $s, t\in V$ and $\epsilon\in (0, 1]$, we can compute with high probability a $(1+\epsilon)$-fair $(s, t)$-cut in $\tilde{O}(\frac{m}{\epsilon})$ time. \end{theorem}